Repurposing of androgen receptors inhibitors for prostate cancer treatment to treat other cancer in males such as melanoma.

 Inhibiting testosterone-induced tumor growth as a new therapeutic approach for non-AR-driven cancer.

 Dr. Ridky and colleagues demonstrated that testosterone promotes cancer cell proliferation through a non-AR-dependent mechanism.
 Four existing FDA-approved androgen receptor inhibitors, flutamide, bicalutamide, enzalutamide, and apalutamide, are inhibiting the proliferation of different cancer cell lines, from non-reproductive non-AR expressing tissues.
-Hence these therapeutics may have a way broader therapeutics effect than earlier contemplated.
+Hence these therapeutics may have a way broader therapeutic effect than earlier contemplated.

 Both bicalutamide (CDX) and enzalutamide (ENZ) completely block testosterone-induced proliferation of melanoma cell lines.